aesophor/displayctl/README.md

 # displayctl
 A handy utility to handle various works related to the display.

-This script is written with the intention of **dealing with display resolution, brightness, wallpaper, and lockscreen using just a single tool**.
+Inspired by [betterlockscreen](https://github.com/pavanjadhaw/betterlockscreen) by [pavanjadhaw](https://github.com/pavanjadhaw/), this script is written with the intention of **dealing with display resolution, brightness, wallpaper, and lockscreen using just a single utility**.
 You may apply several effects (e.g., blur, dim, or both...etc) to your wallpaper and lockscreen.
-It also provides a caching mechanism to let you lock your screen faster.
+It provides a caching mechanism to let you lock your screen faster.
+Different from betterlockscreen, displayctl does not generate cache for every lockscreen style.
+Instead, it only generate cache for the one that you need.
+The rectangle drawing part is taken from his script.
-Its configuration (like the path to your daily wallpaper, default display resolution, default screen brightness...etc) are stored in the X resource database, so that **these values can be managed within a single file**, instead of being scattered across numerous scripts/configs.
+In Addition, the configuration of displayctl (like the path to your daily wallpaper, default display resolution, default screen brightness...etc) are stored in the X resource database, so that **these values can be managed within a single file**, instead of being scattered across numerous scripts/configs.

 ## What It Does
 * Set display resolution(xrandr) and brightness(xbacklight).